 If you are only considering part of the circle, a circular variable becomes a regular measurement variable.
-For example, if you're doing a regression of the height of corn plants vs. time of year, you might treat Day 1 to be March 28, the day you planted the corn; the fact that the year circles around to March 27 would be irrelevant, since you would chop the corn down in September.
+For example, if you're doing a regression of the number of geese in a corn field vs. time of year, you might treat Day 1 to be March 28, the day you planted the corn; the fact that the year circles around to March 27 would be irrelevant, since you would chop the corn down in September.